basho/basho_docs/source/languages/en/riak/ops/advanced/install-custom-code.md

 ## Updates

-Once a folder is defined for custom modules and Riak restarted, new modules will be automatically discovered, but changes to existing modules will not.
+Once a folder is defined for custom modules and Riak has been restarted, new modules will be automatically discovered, while changes to existing modules will not.

 Once the updated `.beam` file has been copied to all nodes, attaching to any Riak node via `riak attach` and running `nl(<module-name>)`